swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 #### Conformance macros

 Conformance macros allow one to introduce new protocol conformances to a type.
 This would often be paired with other macros whose purpose is to help satisfy the protocol conformance.
-For example, one could imagine an extended version of the `optionSetMembers` attributed shown earlier that also adds the `OptionSet` conformance.
+For example, one could imagine an extended version of the `OptionSetMembers` attributed shown earlier that also adds the `OptionSet` conformance.
 With it, the mimimal implementation of an option set could be:

 ```swift
 @OptionSet